Divorce Lawyer in Bridgewater

 - Any immediate worries, such as a spouse controlling access to money or important documents

-- Your longer-term priorities, including stability, privacy, and the level of conflict you can tolerate
+- Your longer-term priorities, including stability, privacy, and the level of conflict you can manage

-Many people facing divorce want to avoid a drawn out court battle if they can.
-Mediation and structured negotiation can often provide a more private, flexible, and less adversarial path.
-Attorney Blaustein frequently begins by exploring these options, particularly for clients in Bridgewater who want to preserve a working co parenting relationship or keep sensitive financial matters out of public view.
+Many people facing divorce want to avoid a drawn-out court battle if they can.
+Mediation and structured negotiation can offer a more private, flexible, and less adversarial path than litigation.
+Attorney Blaustein frequently begins by exploring these options, particularly for clients in Bridgewater who want to preserve a workable co-parenting relationship or keep sensitive financial matters out of public view.

 In mediation, spouses work with a neutral third party to discuss and resolve issues such as property division, support, and parenting schedules.
-Attorney Blaustein’s role is to prepare clients before mediation sessions, help them understand their rights, and coach them through the decisions they will need to make.
-Coaching may involve discussing negotiation strategies, likely areas of compromise, and how to stay focused on long term goals rather than immediate frustration.
+Attorney Blaustein prepares clients before each session, helps them understand their rights, and coaches them through the decisions they’ll face.
+Coaching may cover negotiation strategies, likely areas of compromise, and how to stay focused on long-term goals rather than immediate frustration.

-However, some cases cannot be settled fully in mediation.
-A spouse may refuse to provide full financial information, insist on unrealistic positions, or use the process to delay.
-In those situations, litigation becomes necessary to move the case forward and protect your interests.
-Litigation can involve court conferences, motions, and, if issues remain, a trial where a judge makes decisions.
+Some cases can’t be fully resolved through mediation.
+A spouse may refuse to provide complete financial information, insist on unrealistic positions, or use the process to delay.
+In those situations, litigation becomes necessary to move the case forward and protect a client’s interests, and that may include court conferences, motions, and, if issues remain unresolved, a trial.

 Frequently Asked Questions